James-ODwyer/MetaDIVE_documentation/doc/Run_setup.rst

 once these settings are updated save the file and now you can run the file with your HPC batch system.

-e.g.,  if you are in the MetaDVIE folder and have a slurm system you can run
+e.g.,  if you are in the MetaDIVE folder and have a slurm system you can run, but if you are in the pipeline folder already you can just run sbatch run_snakemake.sh

 .. code-block:: console

+   cd pipeline/
-   sbatch ./pipeline/run_snakemake.sh
+   sbatch run_snakemake.sh